 An error occurred while writing the phone number to the ACU.
-If hardware failure.
+If this error consistently occurs, it could be the result of an ACU hardware failure.
 There might also be something wrong with the mode of the special device file.